 And what about the juiciness?
 For the same reason brining works—osmosis—so, too, does pre-salting.
 In this case, a well-salted turkey holds onto its own natural juices, leading to a moist, flavorful bird.

 How to Dry-Brine or Pre-Salt a Turkey

 To get effects similar to brining, the pre-salting needs to be done, much like brining, well in advance.
 The bird is big and needs to move the salt from the outside all the way through all of the cells.
-For the most flavorful turkey, consider salting the bird on Sunday, for your Thanksgiving feast on Thursday.
-That way it gives the bird 4-5 days for the salt to work through the cells.
+For the most flavorful turkey, consider salting the bird on Sunday for your Thanksgiving feast on Thursday.
+That way it gives the bird 4 to 5 days for the salt to work through the cells.

 - Cover the turkey—over and under the skin as much as possible—with about 1/2 teaspoon of fine sea salt per pound of meat.
 It will seem like a lot.
 Don't worry: most of it will fall or cook off.